Clubs and Activities

 Gay/Straight Alliance Kenya Dinkins Foster interaction among gay and straight students to increase awareness, understanding, and acceptance of diversity through specific club activities, participating in school-wide events, and contributing to the community through service projects.

-Key Club Emily Ryan, Stephanie Persson Key Club is an international student-led organization which provides its members with opportunities to provide community service, build personal character and develop leadership.
+Key Club Michael Platt Key Club is an international, student-led organization that affords its members opportunities to provide community service, build personal character, and develop leadership.

 Knitters Club Laura Keyes